oliviawarner/QuickTimer/README.md

 # Quick Timer ⏱️

+Began my OS dev journey with this small coding project to get myself familiar with Swift.
-**Quick Timer** is a simple and elegant watchOS app for setting and managing quick-set timers.
+**Quick Timer** is just a simple watchOS application to set, pause, and stop small timers.

 ## Demo Video
 [QuickTimer Demo](QuickTimer-Demo.mp4)